anirudhbs/parking-lot/README.md

 This command takes a single argument, a slot number

-The car present at that slot number is then removed from there
+The car present at that slot number is then removed from the parking lot

 ```
 leave 4